jupegarnica/rules-store/README.md

 #### Transformations \_transform \_writeAs \_readAs

-`_readAs` will transform on getting, but will never mutate the stored data.

 `_transform` will transform the payload before being validated.

 `_writeAs_` will transform the payload after being validated.

+`_readAs` will transform on read, but will never mutate the stored data.

 ```ts
 import { Store } from './core/Store.ts';